paulrobertlloyd/paulrobertlloyd-v4/src/articles/2014/12/naming_things.md

 Finally, names can be an opportunity to have some fun!
 Names can give character to a project, be it by providing an outlet for in-jokes or adding little easter eggs for those inclined to look.

 The copyright statement on Apple’s website has long been named *sosumi*, a word that has [a nice little history inside Apple][17].
-Until recently, the hamburger menu icon on <cite>The Guardian</cite> website was labelled *honest-burger*, after the developer’s favourite burger restaurant.
+Until recently, the hamburger menu icon on ""The Guardian"" website was labelled *honest-burger*, after the developer’s favourite burger restaurant.

 ## A few thoughts on preprocessors